What is HPV?

 Even when the infected person has no symptoms, the virus can still be transmitted.

-Genital warts typically appear as small bumps or clusters of bumps in cauliflower-like shape in the infected area.
+Genital warts typically appear as small bumps or clusters of bumps in a cauliflower-like shape in the infected area.
 These may grow into large clusters in someone with a weakened immune system.
 A healthcare provider can usually diagnose them through a visual examination.

 HPV vaccination is cancer prevention.
 HPV vaccination helps prevent six types of cancers caused by HPV in both men and women.
 HPV vaccination can also help prevent genital warts.